 An archaeological survey is required to identify any visible archaeological features within or in close proximity to the proposed works.
-Given the close proximity of a number of Recorded Monuments, a geophysical survey followed by archaeological test trenching will be undertaken as required in the vicinity of ringfort CO008-040 and moated site CO008-035.
+Given the close proximity of a number of Recorded Monuments, a geophysical survey followed by archaeological test trenching will be undertaken as required.
 These requirements will be confirmed following consultation with the National Monuments Service (NMS) of the Department of Culture, Heritage and the Gaeltacht (DCHG).